benscott/voyager/README.md

 # Voyager

-This library analyses GBIF marine occurrence records against historical ships log data from ICOADS and OldWeather, to correct missing geospatial data (collection event date, latitude and longitude).
+This library analyses [GBIF](https://www.gbif.org) marine occurrence records against historical ships log data from [International Comprehensive Ocean-Atmosphere Data Set (ICOADS)](https://icoads.noaa.gov/) and [OldWeather](https://www.oldweather.org/), to correct missing geospatial data (collection event date, latitude and longitude).

 A CLI interface performs these analyses and outputs a DarwinCore archive file for each identified voyage and occurrences collected on the expedition.
 Detailed instructions for the CLI is provided below.

-A React/DeckGL app is included with the CLI, to visualise the voyages and explore occurrences collected on each trip.
+A [React](https://reactjs.org/) & [DeckGL](https://deck.gl/) app is included with the CLI, to visualise the voyages and explore occurrences collected on each trip.

 <img alt="Data Visualisation" src="https://raw.githubusercontent.com/benscott/voyager/master/input/screenshot.png" width="100%" />